-Missing was selected as one of iTunes’ best podcasts last year and looks into how and why people disappear and what life’s like when you’re on the run.
+Missing was selected as one of iTunes' best podcasts a few years back and looks into how and why people disappear and what life's like when you're on the run.
 Host and crime writer Tim Weaver is easy to listen to—the British accent probably helps—and brilliantly picks out the most fascinating aspects of how people vanish in the 21st century.
-There are only eight episodes, so you’re going to want to savor them.

 Produced by the Center for Investigative Reporting and PRX, Reveal reveals injustice, power abuse, and crime.
 It's an easy, interesting listen and is produced with all the bells and whistles of Serial.

 The first season features a retired detective and his true stories from 23 years on the Colorado Springs Police Department’s Homicide Division.
 We recommend listening to the "Mighty Ike" episode if you're not sure where to start.

 Podcaster Bob Ruff actually looked into Hae Min Lee’s case after Serial brought so much attention to the murder.
 However, earlier episodes cover other aspects of the law and themes such as crime and justice.